matiassolorza/matiassolorza.github.io/index.md

 ### Natural Disasters and Slow Recoveries: New Evidence from Chile
 (with Lissette Briones)

-This paper studies long-run impacts of natural disasters in Chile.
+Work in progress analyzing the persistence of negative macroeconomic shocks from natural disasters in Chile, focusing on how capital destruction and financial frictions delay regional recovery.

 ---

 ### The Ambiguity Costs of Climate Change
 (with Frances C. Moore and Benjamin Collier)

-Work in progress on uncertainty in climate policy.
+Work in progress on quantifying the economic costs of climate change-driven ambiguity and tail risks in US insurance markets.